mistakia/nano-community/docs/introduction/investment-thesis.md

 Nano shares this network effect property with the telephone system, the web, and popular Internet services like eBay and Facebook.

-With Bitcoin, its reached a point where greater on-chain usage means higher fees and slower transactions.
-Nano on the other hand is scalable.
-Its ability to be used enables it to better capture its network effects from utilization, giving it a stronger feedback loop.

-This will become increasingly noticeable as payment volume on the network grows.
+Nano's base layer is scalable making it well suited to capture feedback loops driven by utiliziation.

 ## Potential

 In early 2014, Marc Andreessen made one of the strongest cases for Nano without even knowing it.
 Nano of course did not even exist yet.
 In his article <a href="https://dealbook.nytimes.com/2014/01/21/why-bitcoin-matters/" target="_blank">"Why Bitcoin Matters"</a>, he laid out Bitcoin's advantages and potential use cases, relying heavily on its ability to have "low or no fees".

-Fast forward, Bitcoin is no longer viable for any of the potential use cases he laid out.
-Though he couldn't predict Bitcoin's high fees, he made up for it with his vision for digital money and its potential.
+Fast forward, Bitcoin is no longer viable for any of the potential use cases he laid out without resorting to layer 2 solutions like the <a href="https://medium.com/@jonaldfyookball/mathematical-proof-that-the-lightning-network-cannot-be-a-decentralized-bitcoin-scaling-solution-1b8147650800" target="_blank">Lightning Network</a>.
+Though he couldn't predict Bitcoin's high fees or inability to scale, he made up for it with his vision for digital money and its potential.

 Nano is still viable for all of them.